Variational integrators for underactuated mechanical control systems with symmetries: Conclusions

 \section{Conclusions}

-In this paper, we have designed a new class of variational integrators for optimal control problems of underactuated mechanical systems, showing how developments in the theory of discrete mechanics and discrete calculus of variations with constraints can be used to construct numerical optimal control algorithms with certain geometric desirable features.
+In this paper, we have designed a new class of variational integrators for optimal control problems of underactuated mechanical systems, showing how developments in the theory of discrete mechanics and discrete calculus of variations with constraints can be used to construct numerical algorithms for optimal control problems with certain geometric desirable features,v(these features follow directly from the variational structure and were showed in \cite{belema}, \cite{Borda},\cite{borda2}, \cite{CoMaZu2011} and \cite{CoMdDZu2013}.
+Also see Remark \eqref{referee1}).

-We construct variational principles for higher-order mechanical systems with higher-order constraints to solve an optimal control problem for systems where its configuration space is a trivial principal bundle.
-From a discretization of Hamilton's principle of critical action we derive the discrete version of the problem.
-We show two concrete applications of our ideas: an underactuated vehicle and a (homogeneous) ball rotating on a plate.
-It is also possible to use our techniques and the obtained numeric integrators for other interesting problems, for instance, the theory of $k$-splines on $SO(3)$ \cite{FHR2010}.
+We construct variational principles for higher-order systems with higher-order constraints (both in the continuous and discrete settings) and we use these developments to solve optimal control problems where the configuration space is a trivial principal bundle.
+From a discretization of Hamilton's principle we derive the discrete version of the problem.
+We show two concrete applications of our ideas: the optimal control of an underactuated vehicle and a (homogeneous) ball rotating on a plate.

-We would like to point out that a slight modification of the techniques presented in this work would allow to approach the Clebsh-Pontryagin optimal control problem (see \cite{GBHR10,FHR2010}).

-In a future work, we will also extend our construction to the case of non-trivial fiber bundles using a connection to split the reduced space \cite{CeMaRa}.
+It is our intention to extend this construction to the case of non-trivial fiber bundles using a connection to split the reduced space \cite{CeMaRa}.